 During FY 2017, the Governing Board approved a resolution proposed by the Chancellor regarding the transformation of the District.
 The Governing Board has agreed to the initial expenditure of up to \$26 million from the District's reserves (net position) to transform the District in such ways that will allow it to better meet the educational and employment needs of the community through more effective deployment of resources, increased responsiveness, and collaborative innovation.
-Expenditures for the transformation program are expected to occur primarily in fiscal year 2017-18 and may be increased or extended by the Governing Board.
+Approximately \$14 million of expenditures is included in the FY 2019 adopted budget.
+Expenditure levels may be increased or extended by the Governing Board.
 For additional information about the transformation program, see the Letter of Transmittal in the Introductory Section.